 The Company assesses the need to record impairment losses on its investments and records such losses when the impairment of an investment is determined to be other than temporary in nature.
 The process of assessing whether a particular equity investment's net realizable value is less than its carrying cost requires a significant amount of judgment.
 This valuation process is based primarily on information that the Company obtains from these privately held companies who are not subject to the same disclosure and audit requirements as the reports required of U.S. public companies.
 As such, the timeliness and completeness of the data may vary.
-Based on the Company's evaluation, it recorded impairment charges related to its investments in privately held companies of approximately \$2.5 million, \$0.3 million, and \$16.8 million for the fiscal years ended 2011, 2010, and 2009, respectively.
-These impairment losses are reflected in "Equity in losses of affiliates and impairments" in the Company's accompanying consolidated statements of operations.
+Based on the Company's evaluation, it recorded impairment charges related to its investments in privately held companies of approximately \$0.3 million, \$16.8 million, and \$2.6 million for the fiscal years ended 2010, 2009, and 2008, respectively.
+These impairment losses are reflected in "Equity in income (losses) of affiliates and impairments" in the Company's accompanying consolidated statements of operations.